thisyearnofear/ify-agent/README.md

 - 🔄 Automatic retries for Redis operations
 - 📝 Comprehensive logging
 - 🌳 Web3 storage integration with Grove (for Lensify overlay)
+- 🪙 NFT minting on multiple chains:
+  - Mantle Sepolia for mantleify images
+  - Base Sepolia for higherify and baseify images

 ## Environment Setup